-3.3.
-Multifocal plane single molecule imaging
+C. Multifocal plane microscopy and 3D single-molecule tracking

 One of the shortcomings of conventional wide-field optical microscopes is their poor depth discrimination capability.
 Due to this, there exists significant uncertainty in determining the axial location of point objects (e.g., single molecules), especially when they are close to the plane of focus.
-Previously we showed that the limit of the 3D localization accuracy of a single molecule can significantly vary depending upon the defocus level ([6]).
-For instance, for small defocus values $(\leq 200 \text{ nm})$, it was predicted that the x_0/y_0 coordinate of the single molecule can be determined with relatively high accuracy whereas the z_0 coordinate can be determined with poor accuracy.
-On the other hand, for large defocus values (200 -700 nm), it was predicted that the x_0/y_0 coordinate of the single molecule can be determined with poor accuracy whereas the z_0 coordinate can be determined with high accuracy.
+Previously we showed that the limit of the 3D localization accuracy of a single molecule can significantly vary depending upon the defocus level ([8]).
+For instance, for small defocus values (< 200 nm), it was predicted that the x_0/y_0 coordinate of the single molecule can be determined with relatively high accuracy whereas the z_0 coordinate can be determined with poor accuracy.
+On the other hand, for large defocus values (200 - 700 nm), it was predicted that the x_0/y_0 coordinate of the single molecule can be determined with poor accuracy whereas the z_0 coordinate can be determined with high accuracy.
 Due to this mismatch in the limit of the localization accuracy between the x_0/y_0 coordinate and the z_0 coordinate, it is difficult to determine all three coordinates with the same level of accuracy.

-To overcome this problem, we propose to use the mul-

-tifocal plane imaging technique that was previously developed by our group ([12, 13]).
+To overcome this problem, we have proposed to use the multifocal plane microscope that was previously developed by our group ([14], [15]).
 Here we simultaneously image two distinct focal planes within the specimen.
 For example, one of the focal planes could correspond to the standard focal plane that is imaged in a conventional widefield microscope, while the other focal plane could correspond to a plane that is shifted away from the standard focal plane.
 If single molecules are imaged in the above setup, then the image of the shifted focal plane provides additional information regarding the single molecule location.
-By making use of this additional data, we expect to obtain higher accuracy in determining the location of the single molecule.
+By making use of this additional data, we have shown that the axial (z_0) location of the single molecule can be determined with very high accuracy.
+A detailed derivation of the performance limits of the multifocal plane microscope has been carried out and is reported in [9].
 An alternative to the multifocal plane imaging technique is to use a focusing device, which sequentially moves the objective lens to acquire images of the different focal planes.
 A drawback of this approach is that focusing devices are typically slow and moreover, suffer from the lack of synchrony between their movement and the movement of the single molecules in the specimen.
 Thus when the specimen is being imaged at one focal plane important events can be missed in the other planes.
 With the multifocal plane imaging approach these problems are avoided, since there is no movement of the objective lens and more importantly the specimen is simultaneously imaged at multiple planes.